trixi-framework/paper-2023-upwind/README.md

 [Julia](https://julialang.org/).

-The subfolder `code` of this repository contains a `README.md` file with instructions to reproduce the numerical experiments, including postprocessing.
+The subfolder `code` of this repository contains a `README.md` file with instructions to reproduce the Cartesian mesh numerical experiments and the subfolder `code_curved` contains a `README.md` file has instructions to reproduce the curvilinear mesh numerical experiments.
+Both subfolders also include information about postprocessing.

-The numerical experiments were carried out using Julia v1.9.3.
+The Cartesian mesh numerical experiments were carried out using Julia v1.9.3 and the curvilinear mesh results were carried out using Julia 1.10.0.

 ## Authors